Rino Fisichella: Pontifical Council for the Promotion of the New Evangelisation

 In March 2012, when former British Prime Minister Tony Blair, a Catholic since 2007, expressed support for same sex marriage, Fisichella said: "If the stories in the press about Blair's thinking are true, I think he should examine his conscience carefully".

 In May 2017, he said that Pope Benedict XVI should not use the title "Pope emeritus", "which theologically creates more problems rather than solving them".
 He praised Benedict XVI's decision to retire, but said he hoped another title could be found.

 Dicastery for Evangelization

-When the Apostolic Constitution Praedicate evangelium was enforced on 5 June 2022, Archbishop Fisichella assumed the position of the Pro-prefect for the Section of New Evangelization of the Dicastery for Evangelization.
-The Dicastery for Evangelization is a merger of the Congregation for the Evangelization of Peoples and the Pontifical Council for Promoting the New Evangelization, for which the Archbishop is the president.
+When Pope Francis's reorganization of the Curia took effect on 5 June 2022, Fisichella became pro-prefect of one section of the new Dicastery for the Evangelization of Peoples: the Section of New Evangelization of the Dicastery for Evangelization.

+Luce was unveiled by Fisichella on 28 October 2024.
+He said that Luce was inspired by the Catholic church's desire "to live even within the pop culture so beloved by our youth".